 You will need at least 3 hours to get at least half the experience out of the day.
 3 hours was good, we could probably have stretched it for another hour, maybe even more.

 There is only one loo so make sure that your exploratory routes keep circling back to the restroom area.
-Because it is the opposite end to the carpark!
+It is the opposite end of the park to the car park!
 That, or monitor their liquid intake!

 Are You A Helicopter Parent? #ItsOK